mattsdni/atlas-db/README.md

 ### Database Schemas

-Database Schema resource is used to manage the lifecycle of the schemas within a database.
+The Database Schema resource is used to manage the lifecycle of the schemas within a database.
 This allows automated migration of database objects such as tables and triggers; and manages the execution versioning of those migrations.